joshbooks/painlessly_serde/README.md

 OK, so what's the catch?

-You write your own migrations in a DSL.
+You write your own migrations.
 I know, I know.
 But you know why and you know it's the right way to do it.
 Also one class/struct per file.
 Because I said so.